British police drop investigation into Prince Andrew over sexual abuse claims

 In June 2021, Channel 4 News reported that Epstein and Maxwell sexually abused, trafficked and groomed multiple women and girls in Britain over a period of 10 years — including to London where Giuffre alleged Andrew abused her.

-Following the report, British police said it would review the claims or rape and sexual assault, which Channel 4 said came from “a combination of publicly available documentation (including court papers), witness accounts, and interviews.”
+Following the report, British police said it would review the claims of rape and sexual assault, which Channel 4 said came from “a combination of publicly available documentation (including court papers), witness accounts, and interviews.”
 In its report, the broadcaster also explored claims that the royal’s ties to the sex abuse scandal may have influenced Britain’s handling of the case.

 Metropolitan Police Chief Cressida Dick has insisted in the past that “no one is above the law” when discussing the allegations regarding the royal family.